Flyingfish812/p2myth/docs/Aura_zen/Laser_Storm.md

 This apex helps ships that have difficulties in main weapon usage to direct their shots onto turrets.
 The Tac Moons then help cover turret popping such that you can focus on trying to pop off turrets that are closer to you.
 Unfortunately, since you can't control which turrets the Tac Moons are aiming at, you just have to hope and pray.
 At least, however, turrets are popped off faster which means better survivability for ships with this apex.
 Otherwise, this apex isn't terribly useful.
 With the dense waves in daily missions, the priority is to completely eliminate these smaller invaders quickly, which Tac Moons doesn't help much in that aspect.

+There are certain patterns regarding target prioritization: Similar to a regular Laser Storm, controlling the distance between the ship and the invader such that only one or two attack targets are within the aura, indicated by the golden small circles inside the aura, can form a focus fire.
+This is because the essence of Laser Storm is a subset of aggregation.
+However, this APEX adds several conditions on top of this:

+1. The horizontal distance between the target and the ship's core is inversely proportional to the priority of being attacked.
+2. The health of the invader's main body is directly proportional to the priority of its turret being attacked.

+Combining these two points may explain why sometimes it doesn't attack targets that are closer.
+Large turrets require four hits to be destroyed, and during turret popping, each shot from Laser Storm takes 0.5 seconds.
+This means that Laser Storm can transition after the 4th attack begins, allowing Laser Storm to continue attacking, and then immediately switch to the next target.

 ## APEX 3: Shield Breaker

 - Game Description: Laser Moon type S deals extra damage to shields.